BartoszGorecki/FILM-SPA/README.md

-Filmweb portal with IMDB API
+Filmweb portal with IMDB API using React